owen-laney/owen-laney/README.md

+## Hey, I'm Owen 👋
 This is my personal github account.
-Feel free to fork or download whatever, I release everything under permissive licences.
+Most of what I make is open source, so feel free to fork or download anything you want to!

-You can contact me at owenlaney@gmail.com
+You can email me at owenlaney@gmail.com

 <!--- [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=owen-laney)](https://github.com/anuraghazra/github-readme-stats) --->